This post contains affiliate links. See our disclosure policy here.

 Tasting Notes

 Our Opinion of This Cocktail Recipe: We both liked this festive dessert drink!
 It’s creamy, full bodied with a hint of nuttiness, and vanilla forward, and it really does taste like you’re drinking a home-baked sugar cookie, just in cocktail form.
-We probably wouldn’t make it again because we like a few other dessert drinks more, but it’s definitely worth trying at least once.
+We probably won’t make it very often because it has a lot of dairy in it, but the Sugar Cookie Cocktail is definitely worth trying at least once.

 Recipe